Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.8
 Discontinued

-- [TrueCraft](https://github.com/ddevault/TrueCraft) - TrueCraft was a b1.7.3 server that aimed to get back to the original spirit of minecraft.
+- [TrueCraft](https://github.com/ddevault/TrueCraft) - TrueCraft was a b1.7.3 server that aimed to get back to the original spirit of Minecraft.
 Version: b1.7.3
 Discontinued